Skip to Content

 RV Weight

-5th wheels are almost always heavier than travel trailers.
-5th wheels are heavier because they are larger and have a heavier frame.
-Before buying a 5th wheel, it’s important to make sure that your tow vehicle has enough power to pull it.
+Before buying a 5th wheel or a travel trailer, it’s important to make sure that your tow vehicle has enough power to pull it.
 Check your vehicle’s towing capacity.
-It needs to be greater than the weight of your 5th wheel.

 Usually, a 1/4 ton truck, like a Ford F150, isn’t powerful enough to tow a 5th wheel.
 You’ll at least need 3/4 ton truck like a Ford F250, Chevy 2500, or Ram 2500.
 If you plan to pull a larger 5th wheel, you’ll need a 1 ton truck like a Ford F350 or Ram 3500.
-For some trailers, you’ll need a dually truck (a truck with two rear tires on each side) to handle the weight.
+For some heavy trailers, you’ll need a dually truck (a truck with two rear tires on each side) to handle the weight.

 Winner: Travel trailers are lighter than 5th wheels in most cases.